Text Link

 The Dream

-Kids in low income countries get quality, parent-powered play-based learning and care paid for and administered by governments.
+Kids across the Global South get quality, parent-powered play-based learning and care paid for and administered by governments.

 Why We're In